Why is Self-Awareness Important in Leadership?

 “You can’t be a great leader, if you’re not a great you.”

-When I start working with senior leaders, they feel overwhelmed by the never-ending challenges, pressures and complexities of working in organisations.
+When I start working with leaders, they feel overwhelmed by the never-ending challenges, pressures and complexities of working in organisations.
 As a busy leader it’s easy to get caught up in going through the motions, and not focusing on yourself and your leadership practice.

 Failing to focus on yourself and your leadership practice only results in a busy approach of doing what comes next, rather than what needs to be done.